 Set up as a joint project between the KHI and the Staatliche Museen zu Berlin, the innovative fellowship programme focuses on artistic and cultural interactions in the Mediterranean area and Asia, with a focus on the period between 400 and 1650.
-The scholars study museum objects or groups of objects with the aim of establishing a dialogue between Western, Byzantine, Islamic, and Asian art histories.
+The scholars study museum objects or groups of objects with the aim of establishing a dialogue between Western, Byzantine, Islamic, Asian, and African art histories.
 Instead of concentrating exclusively on the objects’ place in the history of pre-modern art or their museological aspects, the research programme is concerned with the modern repercussions and expressions of interactions between diverse historical topographies.

 These dynamics are examined in the light of the following questions: How can art-historical research deal with the transfer and exchange of moveable or immoveable cultural heritage?
 How did museums in the past articulate political and cultural attitudes towards historical sites of the production, accumulation, and translation of artefacts?
 And how do museums, especially new museums, do this now?
 How do museum displays evaluate and present the ritualistic and aesthetic dimensions of objects?
 What possible dynamics exist between objects in the museums that are alien to each other in provenance and historical context?